 In addition, the global banking sector is experiencing increased political and regulatory pressures, and some of these pressures will materialise in South Africa.
 On 16 December 2010 and 13 January 2011, the Basel Committee on Banking Supervision (the "Basel Committee") published its final guidance in relation to new capital and liquidity requirements intended to reinforce capital standards and to establish minimum liquidity standards for credit institutions ("Basel III").
-Basel III prescribes 2 (two) minimum liquidity standards for funding liquidity, namely a liquidity coverage ratio ("LCR"), which is anticipated to become effective on 1 January 2015 and aims to ensure that banks maintain an adequate level of high-quality liquid assets to meet liquidity needs for a 30 (thirty) calendar day period under a severe stress scenario, and a net stable funding ratio ("NSFR"), which is anticipated to become effective 1 January 2018 and aims to promote medium and long-term funding of banks' assets and activities.
-South Africa, as a G20 and a Basel Committee member country, commenced with the phasing-in of the Basel III framework on 1 January 2013 and will continue to implement the accord up to 2018, in line with the timelines determined by the Basel Committee.
+Basel III prescribes two minimum liquidity standards for funding liquidity, namely a liquidity coverage ratio ("LCR"), which is anticipated to become effective on 1 January 2015 and aims to ensure that banks maintain an adequate level of high-quality liquid assets to meet liquidity needs for a 30 calendar day period under a severe stress scenario, and a net stable funding ratio ("NSFR"), which is anticipated to become effective 1 January 2018 and aims to promote medium and long-term funding of banks' assets and activities.
+South Africa, as a G20 and a Basel Committee member country, commenced with the phasing-in of the Basel III framework on 1 January 2013 and will continue to implement the accord up to 2018 in line with the timelines determined by the Basel Committee.

-The Basel Committee formalised processes in order to ensure the consistent implementation of Basel III across jurisdictions.
+The Basel Committee has formalised processes in order to ensure the consistent implementation of Basel III across jurisdictions.
 Both the LCR and the NSFR requirements are subject to an observation period and include a review clause to address any unintended consequences.

-Given the structural funding profile of South Africa's financial sector and the limited availability of high-quality liquid assets, as defined in Basel III, in South Africa, the South African banking sector (including the Issuer) will, based on their current funding profiles, experience difficulty to comply with Basel III LCR and NSFR requirements.
-These issues have been recognised by the South African regulatory authorities, the banking industry and the National Treasury of South Africa.
-In response, and under the direction of the South African Minister of Finance, a financial cross sector task team was established and mandated to consider relevant issues relating to, among other, issues pertaining to the structural funding profile of South Africa's financial sector and disparate regulatory treatment of banks and money market funds.
-Furthermore, the South African Reserve Bank has approved the provision of a committed liquidity facility available to banks to assist banks to meet the LCR.
+Given the structural funding profile of South Africa's financial sector and the limited availability of high-quality liquid assets (as defined in Basel III) in South Africa, the South African banking sector (including the Issuer) will, based on their current funding profiles, experience difficulty in complying with the Basel III LCR and NSFR requirements.
+These issues have been recognised by the South African regulatory authorities, the banking industry and the National Treasury.
+In response, and under the direction of the South African Minister of Finance, a financial cross sector task team was established and mandated to consider relevant issues relating to, among other, issues pertaining to the structural funding profile of South Africa's financial sector and the disparate regulatory treatment of banks and money market funds.
+Furthermore, the SARB has approved the provision of a committed liquidity facility available to banks to assist banks to meet the LCR.
+The SARB's approach to the committed liquidity facility is detailed in, inter alia, Guidance Note 6 of 2013 (Provision of a committed liquidity facility by the South African Reserve Bank).